b3v21/bigdataenergy/README.md

 - A predictive model to estimate expected number of commuters from certain locations based on mathematical simulations.
 Python libraries
 - Summary tools that allow the review of data and results through different lenses, such as station specific graphs and data summaries.
 Python to aggregate and display via JS libraries
 - Back end server to process and simulate the flow of traffic along different routes.
 Django REST framework + Some Database that Django supports (Either MySQL, PostgreSql or SQLLite)

+# Database Setup
+1. create user / db on MySQL command line client download and install MySQL 8.0 create root user with password root. to change the password of root user use below:
+ALTER USER 'root'@'localhost' IDENTIFIED BY 'root';

+create the database
+CREATE DATABASE transport_db;

+2. python dependencies and migration in python virtual environment install the MySQL dependency pip install mysqlclient

+these commands migrate the classes in src/model.py to the database schema py manage.py makemigrations py manage.py migrate src

+3. see results in MySQL command line client use transport_db;
+show tables;